fils/biohack/README.md

 ### RDF load Quick start

-> NOTE: This is basically just the jsonldToTriple.ts redone into python.  ref: https://ai-docs.bio.xyz/developers/knowledge-graphs
+> NOTE: This is basically just the jsonldToTriple.ts read into python.  ref: https://ai-docs.bio.xyz/developers/knowledge-graphs

 First set up your triplestore, I'll use oxigraph, but later we can make this work for others too.